Cracking tech interviews and getting that employment letter is no easy task.

 While Interview Camp has comprehensive coverage of technical topics, it doesn’t provide any training for soft skills.

 This is what we mean by soft skills.
-They are the skills that have to do with relating with people and working well with them.
+They are the skills that have to do with relating to people and working well with them.

 Some of these soft skills include but are not limited to